florian-beetz/bachelor-thesis/thesis.md

   Breaking changes mainly are modification or removal of existing API elements [@Brito2018].
 Adding new API elements are rarely braking changes.

-  Usually libraries also contain code that is indented only for implementing the services offered by an API, but not for public consumption [@Dig2006].
+  Usually libraries also contain code that is intended only for implementing the services offered by an API, but not for public consumption [@Dig2006].
   Many languages do not provide features to explicitly mark such elements as internal, but library authors rely solely on naming conventions, e.g. placing